ryanklee/LLM-Workflow-Director/README.md

 ## Features

 - Configurable workflow stages and transitions
-- Integration with LLM models for AI-assisted development
+- Integration with Anthropic Claude models for AI-assisted development
 - State management for tracking project progress
 - Command-line interface for easy interaction